jcoronelcortes/perform-2023-hotday/Mastering Dynatrace Configuration/content/09_dtapi/02_apilinks/index.md

 *An example is PROCESS_GROUP-65D65DF2C4E6E488*

-- For this scenario we will use the ID of the process group named "brokerservice" under the "easyTrade" namespace You can copy it from the URL in Dynatrace when you are viewing that process group.
+- For this scenario we will use the ID of the process group named "pricingservice" under the "easytrade" namespace You can copy it from the URL in Dynatrace when you are viewing that process group.

  *An example URL is:*